PeerawatAltoTechCourse/Microprocessor/Projects/P0_LED_Blinking.md

 R17 is *loaded* with the value 0 (*LDI* R17, 0x00).

+R17 is used for shift location (noticed by "INC R17" instruction)

 The program *enters a loop* labeled loop2.

 Within the loop, it calls the subroutine outputLED.